 Smyrna & Roswell, GA

-Who Qualifies for Dental Sealants?
+Who Qualifies For Dental Sealants?

-At Reich Dental Center, we generally recommend sealants be placed as soon as their molars and premolars erupt above the gumline.
-In this way, dental sealants can safeguard your child’s oral health, and establish a strong foundation of good oral hygiene habits that will follow them into adulthood.
-However, it is important to note that dental sealants are not a substitute for good oral hygiene practices, good brushing and flossing habits are still necessary.
+At Reich Dental Center, we generally recommend sealants be placed as soon as the molars and premolars erupt above the gumline in our young patients.
+Applying them early can safeguard your child’s oral health, while helping them establish a strong foundation of good oral hygiene habits that will follow them into adulthood.
+Dental sealants are not a substitute for good oral hygiene practices, good brushing and flossing habits are still necessary.

-The Application of Dental Sealants
+Applying Dental Sealants

-Schedule an Appointment
+Schedule An Appointment

 We would love to answer your questions about the dental sealant process.
 Or more information call 770-435-5450, and schedule an appointment!